Awelson/ClassicalNN/readme.md

 ## Step 6 (tospec.py)

 Manually sort the newly generated wavs into folders based on their composers.
-The following code (copied from [the tutorial](https://github.com/jeffprosise/Deep-Learning/blob/master/Audio%20Classification%20(CNN).ipynb)) will generate the required spectograms
+The following code will generate the required spectograms

 ```python
 import numpy as np